-The Sunday worship is always Scripture based and the Lectionary is followed for our weekly Sermons.
+The Sunday worship is always scripture based for our weekly Sermons.
 Sunday Worship begins at 10.00 am; this is always a joyous occasion with children and visitors made very welcome and laughter quite often the order of the day.
 The congregation meets after morning service for tea, coffee and fellowship in the MacDonald room.
 Holy Communion is celebrated twice a year: Spring and Autumn, and is open to all.

 Various organists provide accompaniment to the worship at the services.
 The organ in use today is the original instrument designed, built and installed in June1875 - for the princely sum of £366 9/- by J.W.
 Walker & Sons of London, now based in Suffolk.
 In November 1876, additional music stops were added at a cost of some £63 9.8d.
 The organ underwent a major refurbishment in 1994 and with twice yearly tuning, the instrument is well maintained.
 Our main organist leads our church choir, made up of members of the congregation and they contribute to the services at festival times and other occasions.

 At Easter and Christmas, some services are held jointly with the church in Aberfeldy and there is an annual Christmas Eve service in Weem which is always well attended by people from throughout the parish area.
 Being based in a farming community, we also celebrate Harvest Thanksgiving with a special service.